 In fact, decluttering can be a positive and productive experience, it offers the opportunity to free up space in your home and in your mind.
 It’s also an opportunity to learn about yourself and your values.

 You don’t have to hate your clutter or feel ashamed of your clutter.
 You can accept it as what it actually is: a collection of belongings that no longer serve your needs but that were useful at some point in time.
-And it probably still has some meaning today, otherwise you wouldn’t have kept it.
+And it probably still has some meaning today, otherwise, you wouldn’t have kept it.

-So what are your clutter ‘hot spots”?
+What are your clutter ‘hot spots”?

-‘Clutter hot spots’ are those areas of your home, those categories of belongings that contain an accumulation of things that no longer serve you.
+‘Clutter hot spots’ are those areas in your home, those categories of belongings that contain an accumulation of things that no longer serve you.
 It’s the stuff that holds you back because it belongs to the past.

 It could be, for example,